TRIQS/solid_dmft/paper/paper.md

 # Acknowledgements

+This research was supported by ETH Zurich and the NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 182892).
 The Flatiron Institute is a division of the Simons Foundation.

 # References